Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - used to correct python

 Acknowledgements
--  Firt my mentor Samantha Megan, always gives great advise and insights!
+-  Firt my mentor Samantha Megan, always gives great advise and insights

-- The Code Institute!
+- The Code Institute

-- The community on slack always a great help!
+- The community on slack always a great help mainly Alex and Suzy for giving me great inspiration and help for the blog and other problems!

-- The lovely Tutors who time and time helped me a great deal during this project!
+- The lovely Tutors who time and time helped me a great deal during this project, cannot thank them enough